Queen Elizabeth 2: Sale and relocation speculation (2010–2012)

-2011 drifting

 On 28 January 2011 during a heavy dust storm, QE2 broke loose from her moorings and drifted out into the channel at Port Rashid.
 She was attended by pilots and tugs and safely returned to berth at Port Rashid.
 Images of QE2s unexpected movements appeared on-line after being taken by an observer on the ship in front of QE2.

-Warm layup

 Throughout 2011 and 2012, QE2 remained berthed at Port Mina Rashid in Dubai in 2011.
 She was maintained in a seaworthy condition and generated her own power.
 Each of her nine diesel generators were turned over and used to power the ship.
 A live-in crew of approximately 50 people maintained QE2 to a high standard.
 Activities include painting, maintenance, cabin checks, and overhauls of machinery.
 Istithmar were considering plans for QE2 which could have involved the ship sailing to an alternative location under her own power.

 On 21 March 2011, QM2 called in Dubai and docked close to QE2.
 During the departure, the two ships sounded their horns.

-2011 move to Liverpool plan, Port Rashid and QE2 development plans

 On 28 September 2011 news circulated that a plan was being formulated to return QE2 to the United Kingdom by berthing her in Liverpool.
 Liverpool has a historic connection with Cunard Line being the first British home for the line as well as housing the iconic Cunard Building.

 It was revealed that Liverpool Vision, the economic development company responsible for Liverpool's regeneration, has been involved in confidential discussions with Out of Time Concepts, a company headed by a former Chief Engineer on the ship, who recently advised its current owners on plans to turn it into a luxury hotel in Dubai.

 In a letter from Out of Time Concepts to Liverpool Vision, it was explained that "The free global media attention derived from bringing home Queen Elizabeth 2 will without question promote Liverpool's new waterfront developments, its amazing architecture, its maritime and world heritage sites, its museums, its culture and its history".

 On the same week that the Liverpool Vision plans were revealed, Nakheel stated that plans for QE2 to be berthed at The Palm had been dropped because they now planned to build 102 houses on the site which was once intended to be named the QE2 Precinct.

 Nakheel suggested that Queen Elizabeth 2, under the ownership of Istithmar, would remain at Port Rashid to become an integral part of the growing cruise terminal.
 "The QE2 would be placed in a much better location", Ali Rashid Lootah, the chairman of Nakheel, told Dubai's The National newspaper "The Government of Dubai is developing an up-to-date modern cruise terminal which will mean a better environment", confirming the ship would remain in Dubai for the foreseeable future.